 On the policymaking and governance side, the paper makes three recommendations: 1) developing a Social Enterprise Law; 2) reviewing current legal supervisions of philanthropic capital flows; and 3) encouraging the establishment of philanthropic organizations with special fiscal status.

 As for institutional, financial and operational support, the paper makes another three recommendations.
 The first being providing bankruptcy support to encourage entrepreneurship and innovation.
 The second is for governments to help the development of technical and operational infrastructure and establish measuring indicators and funding.
-The third is to reform regulations to lessen risks for the establishment of startups and philanthropic endeavours.
+The third is to reform regulations to lessen risks for the establishment of startups and philanthropic endeavors.

 When it comes to increasing social and cultural acceptance and embracing of this new philanthropic approach, much work needs to be done to help local practitioners and policymakers understand it.
 What is meant by impact?
 What is meant by input?
 What does it mean to measure output and outcomes?
 How can people be persuaded to make socially conscious investments which have positive impacts on communities?